elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 ---

-### Explain, how does transparent caching works in JavaScript?
+### Explain how does transparent caching works in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> You can use transparent caching to reduce the load on the user’s browser or server by implementing a decorator.
-The decorator handles the functions result in a manner to determine if the result has been cached or not.
-Transparent caching also reduces the amount of bandwidth necessary to perform tasks and can greatly improve application performance.
+  <div><strong>Interview Response:</strong> When are CPU-heavy functions return the same result consistently.
+You can use transparent caching to reduce the user's browser or server load by implementing a decorator.
+The decorator handles the function's result to determine if the result gets cached or not.
+Transparent caching also reduces the bandwidth necessary to perform tasks and can significantly improve application performance.
 One of the main benefits of creating decorators is the ability to re-use cached results.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />